This meeting is part of a series of Focussed Workshops delivered through the EPSRC NetworkPlus in ‘Understanding the Physics of Life 2’.

 The meeting is organized over 3 full days and features many world-renowned scientists across all relevant disciplines.

 Invited talks will constitute the backbone of the workshop, there will also be allocations for shorter contributions from postgraduate students and postdocs, and a poster session.

 There will be ample time for discussion and networking with 2 dedicated sessions: (i) a guided discussion on the 2nd day to identifying the open challenges and opportunities in the field, and (ii) the last afternoon dedicated to more targeted discussions in groups along identified key questions for the immediate future.
 The goal will be to set the basis for new collaboration/funding applications around the identified themes.

 Confirmed invited speakers: Massimo Antognozzi (Bristol) Paula Booth (KCL) Simon Connel (Leeds) Alex Conner (Birmingham) Jamie Hobbs (Sheffield) Bart Hoogenboom (UCL) Ulrich Keyser (Cambridge) Phil Kitchen (Birmingham) Tuomas Knowles (Cambridge) Mervyn Miles FRS (Bristol) Teuta Pilizota (Edinburgh) Roy Quinlan (Durham) Alexander Schlaich (FU Berlin) Margarita Staykova (Durham) Takayuki Uchihashi (Nagoya University)

 Further programme detail will be uploaded shortly.

-Registration for this even will be opening soon.
+Registration for this event is free.
+To register, please fill out the form below.
+Accommodation for this event will need to be organised separately.
 For enquiries relating to this event, please email: firstname.lastname@example.org.